Here are some frequently asked questions that professionals ask us. Please contact us if you would like more information.

 Q: Will owners need to pay anything?

 A: All food, accessories, bedding and vet bills will be paid for by Refuge4Pets while pets are with us.
-Owners can make contributions but there is no expectation placed on them to do so.
+Owners can make contributions snd we do ask for contributions when animals have been in foster care for 3 months.

 Q: What if a pet becomes unwell while in foster care?

 A: All pets will receive a health check at the start of their foster placement and ongoing vet treatment as needed.
 This will be paid for by Refuge4Pets.
-If a pet develops a serious, natural health condition while in foster placement we will work with the owner and veterinarians to decide the best course of action.
+If a pet develops a serious health condition while in foster care we will work with the owner and veterinarians to decide the best course of action.

 Q: What do owners do when they are ready to be reunited with their pets?